I Met a Girl Once. She Said She Loved Mountains

 “Ever had something like this happen?” she asked.

 “Twenty years later I found myself in their area.
-So I knocked on the door, said hello, reminded them who I was (!), caught up on life, and then thanked them for the people they were, the stability they gave my life, and they example they gave me for my own family.”
+I knocked on their door, said hello, reminded them who I was (!), caught up on life, and then thanked them for the people they were, the stability they gave my life, and the example they gave me for my own family.”

 We made our way to the hillside below The Acropolis to watch the sunset before the moonrise.

-We chatted and made small talk as the sun sunk below the western hills of Athens, The Acropolis above us, the Agora below.
+We made small talk as the sun sank below the western hills of Athens, The Acropolis above us, the Agora below.

-I caught some photos of her that caught her playfulness, her infectious smile, her inner and outer beauty.
-And one or two more intimate; caught in reflection, in the golden light of sunset.
+I took some photos of her that caught her playfulness.
+And one or two more intimate; caught in reflection, in the golden light of an Athens sunset.

-We indulged our mutual curiosity, sharing our future travel plans (she was off to Naxos first thing in the morning), and the details of our lives, large and small...
+We shared our future travel plans and the details of our lives, large and small...

-She had a large family scattered throughout the USA, she loved the mountains and liked hiking (a big part of living in Denver) and being physically active.
-She’d been married, she wasn’t religious but used to, she’d taken her mum to Italy, didn’t know how to pose for photos, despite doing it well - she had more than enough beauty to get her through this world, but she was humble within it.
+She had a large family scattered throughout the USA, liked hiking (a big part of living in Denver) and being active.
+She’d been married, she wasn’t religious but used to, she’d taken her mum to Italy, didn’t know how to pose for photos, despite doing it well.

 More details were shared, some remembered but not written, others forgotten.

-We straggled off after sunset; she wanted to get back to get some sleep and I didn’t need the moon; everything to this point had been near enough to perfect.
+We straggled off after sunset; she wanted to get back to get some sleep.
+And I didn’t need the moon anymore.

-There was less talk, and time for a question to take hold; this was something, but what?
+The conversation slowed, time enough for a question to take hold; this was something, but what?
+For sure, she was something.

-A self-contained serendipitous moment or the start of something new?
+A self-contained moment or the start of something new?

-This story would be wondrous enough; a recount of every impulse and misadventure that led both her and me to that city, that hostel, that room, at that time in the afternoon - so we could sit in a conversation a lifetime in the making; the commonality of our sixteen year old selves, our adult reflections, gratitude, and efforts to pay forward.
+The self-contained story would be good enough; every impulse and misadventure that led both her and I to that city, that hostel, that room, at that time in the afternoon - so we could sit in a conversation a lifetime in the making about our sixteen year old selves, the adult reflections, and efforts to pay forward.

-Note: Maybe it was design…those Greeks gods with their wicked sense of humour conspired to put us in that room solely for me to introduce her to Greek coffee and yoghurt with honey and walnuts, only to snatch her away again!
+Maybe the Greek gods with their wicked sense of humour did conspire to put us in that room solely for me to introduce her to Greek coffee, and yoghurt with honey and walnuts, only to snatch her away again!?

-No, it was too much to imagine those Greek gods who put us into that room would do it again.
-And what if this was earned?
+Should I let chance (fate?) put us together again or introduce intent and try to make something happen?
+It was too much to imagine those Greek gods would put us together again.
+And what if this was somehow earned?

 “Just don’t fuck this up, Michael” I thought to myself.